goFrendiAsgard/zaruba/docs/configuration.md

 ## ZARUBA_HOME

 Location of your Zaruba installation directory.
 If unset, Zaruba will use its executable's directory location (e.g., `${HOME}/.zaruba`).

-For example:
+Example:

 ```bash
 ZARUBA_HOME=${HOME}/zaruba